LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 Our simple app doesn’t connect to a database.
 If the prototype proves useful and we continue development, we’ll add that functionality later.
-But for now, we’ve been given a CSV (comma-separated values) file from the Company Team at LaunchCode that contains some recent jobs.
+But for now, we’ve been given a CSV (comma-separated values) file from the Company Team at LaunchCode that contains some recent job openings.
 This file was exported from an Excel spreadsheet into this format, which is easy for programs to read in.

-If CSV files are new to you, don’t worry, they’re easy to understand.
+If CSV files are new to you, don’t worry.
-CSV files are conceptually similar to simple spreadsheets in that they organize data in rows and columns.
-The major difference is that they don’t have the ability to carry out calculations the way spreadsheets do, and you can easily open, read, and edit them in plain text editors.
+CSV files are conceptually similar to simple spreadsheets in that data is organized in rows and columns.
+The major differences are that we can't carry out calculations in a CSV the way that we can with a spreadsheet, but we can easily open, read, and edit CSV files in plain text editors.

 Open up ``jobs_data.csv``.
 You’ll see that the first line is: